lionvs/NET_CodeTesting/NetTesting/CashboxGood/README.txt

 The example application doesn't provide a possibilty to edit accounts, products, etc. You can do this only directly in the database.
 You can open the database "Cashbox.DataAccess.CashboxDbContext" using the Server Explorer in Visual Studio or using the Microsoft SQL Server Management Studio (comes with full SQL Server package of any edition).

-If you have a compilation error because of missing reference "System.Windows.Interactivity" then check that you have installed Blend with Visual Studio: the required DLL should be located in the Blend folder - "C:\Program Files (x86)\Microsoft SDKs\Expression\Blend\.NETFramework\v4.5\Libraries\".